xunholy/helm-values-manager/examples/README.md

    ./scripts/test-chart.sh bitnami/nginx 15.0.0 examples/test-downstream.yaml
    ```

+## Understanding Output Files

+Helm Values Manager generates three output files in the target directory (default: `values-analysis/`):

+- **optimized-values.yaml**: A cleaned version of your values file without redundant values (values that exactly match the upstream defaults)
+- **unsupported-values.yaml**: Values in your file that don't have a corresponding key in the upstream chart
+- **redundant-values.yaml**: Values in your file that match the upstream defaults (can be safely removed)

+These files help you understand how your custom values relate to the chart defaults and help you maintain cleaner configurations.

 ## Tutorial: Optimizing Nginx Values

 This tutorial demonstrates how to use Helm Values Manager to optimize your values for Nginx.